lianyh/MultiDCoX/README.md

 b) For ER- only:
    7,76,180,195,217,328,373,393,400,401,411,432,456,471,480,482,489,490,494,497

-Notes: You will expect the simulated results contain the genesets (indices) as above.
+Notes: You will expect the simulated results (for different factors) contain the genesets (indices) as above.

 Steps To Run MDCoX
 ---------------------